A DAY TO THINK (MORE) ABOUT WATER

 On the occasion of this commemoration, and within the framework of this year’s theme, Canal de

 Isabel II is organising the First Water Voices Meeting with the title “Water for all: Leave No One

-The Canal Foundation also aims to act as a platform and draw attention to the importance of drinking water with a performance at its headquarters by the urban artist Leon Keer.
-The piece, based on around humour about water and a clear allusion to the slogan of WWD 2019, refers to the different audiences that benefit from the Foundation’s activities.
+The Canal Foundation also aims to act as a platform and draw attention to the importance of drinking water with a brief appaearance at its headquarters by the urban artist Leon Keer.
+The piece, based on humour about water and a clear allusion to the slogan of WWD 2019, refers to the different audiences that benefit from the Foundation’s activities.